 - the heritage of languages and dialects

 - places and objects linked to our industrial, maritime and transport history”

 From the listing of all our clips you can identify the ones which you would like me to price for you.
 This will utilise email.
-Once the price is agreed the money can be transferred securely to my bank and the clips will be forwarded to you in the appropriate format either, electronically, memory stick or external hard drive depending on the amount required.
+Once the price is agreed the money can be transferred securely to my bank and the clips will be forwarded to you by memory stick or external hard drive depending on the amount required.
 Cost will also be related/discounted depending on the quantity in time (hours minutes and seconds) you require.

 The clips have significant endorsements one such endorsement is included here.

 Emeritus Professor Henry Ellington of the Robert Gordon University and the person tasked with writing the book which was published in 2002, under the title ‘The Robert Gordon University – A History’ has made the following statement about Don Carneys contribution, as a past academic at RGU, to our North East life.